/ What-fabrication-techniques-welding-bending-are-used-for-alloy-400-pipe

 Specialized Bending Techniques

-• Stretch bending for maintaining consistent wall thickness
+• Stretch bending to keep the wall thickness the same

 Quality Assurance in Alloy 400 Pipe Fabrication